See the USA's top 50 Disc Golf Cities.

 1. Also around 35 minutes from Ann Arbor is Milford, MI, where Paul McBeth's historic 18-under par round took place.

 2. You may also have a chance to play the BRATS Red, White, and Blue—three nine-hole courses—on Terry Calhoun's private property.
-Search the UDisc app for BRATS Red White Blue & Throw Shop 2 for more information about accessing these courses.
+Find more information about accessing these courses here on the UDisc Courses website.

 What city is #3?
 Find out.